DAVID GREENE, HOST:

 No surprise.
 NPR's business news begins with Black Friday.

 (SOUNDBITE OF MUSIC)

 GREENE: Yes, this is the day when retailers begin to turn a profit for the year.
 But the deals and door-buster sales keep getting earlier and earlier each year.
 And that's actually beginning to cut into profits.

 NPR's Sonari Glinton reports.

-GLINTON: Meanwhile, Jim Pequignot was in line for six hours hoping to a crack buying a 55-inch television for 250 bucks.
-Pequignot says he understands that he can get many of the same deals on line.
+GLINTON: Meanwhile, Jim Pequignot was in line for six hours, hoping to get a crack at buying a 55-inch television for 250 bucks.
+Pequignot says he understands that he can get many of the same deals online.

 MARSHAL COHEN: It's actually becoming almost like something that they are obligated to do.

 GLINTON: Marshal Cohen is the chief retail analyst with the NPD Group.
 He says retailers are kind of between a rock and a hard place because expanding the season kind of ends up hurting them.

 COHEN: In many cases, they're doing so much business that provides very little margin that they're really not generating enough business to really be worthwhile anymore.
 They've only created an even greater level of promotion rather than what used to be high volume based on profit margin.